Not Very Resilient

 Will AI replace Patternmakers, Wood?

 In part.
-We think AI will eventually automate a real share of this work, but the hands-on craft and problem-solving at the heart of wood patternmaking will not disappear overnight.
+We think AI will eventually automate a real share of this work, but the hands-on craft at the core of wood patternmaking won't disappear overnight.

 Sources